muhtasim7/Cost-to-Go-Uoft/README.md

 4. **Accommodations**: Call the AIRBNB API and give the user a list of options to choose from - Rosa
 5. **Email Itinerary**: Review the final summary and email it for easy reference. - Ariuntuya

+## Branch Protection Guidelines
+- All code changes to the `main` branch must go through a pull request.
+- Each pull request must have at least one approval from another team member before merging.
+- Remember to keep the `main` branch protected by following these guidelines.

 ## License
 This project was developed as part of a course at the University of Toronto and is intended solely for educational purposes.
 Redistribution or commercial use of the code is not permitted without permission.